bluscreenofjeff/AggressorScripts/README.md

 **forcecheckin.cna** - forces an SMB Beacon to checkin after a specified frequency

+**mass-dcsync.cna** - DCSync a line-separated list of users from a DC

 **mimikatz-every-30m.cna** - runs mimikatz's "logonpasswords" alias every thirty minutes

 **mimikatz-timestamp-note-BETA.cna** - POC script that adds a timestamp to the source column in new credentials.
 The script is considered BETA - it has not been field tested and has bugs.